 The Performing Arts Series at UUCM offers concerts, musical events and church variety shows to the congregation and the entire local community.

-Saturday, May 4, 2019 at 7:30 PM
+Saturday, October 19 at 7:30 PM